Tuesday, 7 January 2025

 Birding friends had listened but were credulous.
 Why do it?

-Well the poor girl must have drawn the short straw to be out at this time in such extremely cold weather but she was genuinely interested.
+Well the poor girl, a beautiful jade-eyed interviewer, must have drawn the short straw to be out at this time in such extremely cold weather but she was genuinely interested.

 Down the hill from Stanton St John I came around the corner to see a large group of forty-one deer in the field next to the road, which included a strangely coloured, coffee coated doe.
 A Green Woodpecker [68] flew over, another bird for the year list.